alb-p/network_computing_project/README.md

 # Final project
-Computing network course @ Politecnico di Milano
+This project was developed for the Network Computing course at Politecnico di Milano in 2024 and has been evaluated with the highest score.

 ## L4 Load Balancer | eBPF
 A Layer 4 load-aware load balancer capable of dynamically distributing incoming network traffic across a group of backend servers based on the current load of each server.